bigcommerce/dev-docs/docs/api-docs/catalog/price-list-overview.md

 -  You can use a `PriceRecordBatch` to update several price records in a price list at once.
 Using this bulk upsert endpoint, you can upsert up to 1000 price records in a single API call.

 - **Note**: A price list can contain records for multiple currencies.
 If you use a [transactional currency](/api-docs/multi-currency/guide/introduction#display-vs-transactional), the customer group or channel uses price records in that currency.
-If a multi-currency price list is unavailable, BigCommerce automaticlly converts the catalog price to the appropriate currency.
+If a multi-currency price list is unavailable, BigCommerce automatically converts the catalog price to the appropriate currency.
 The customer group or channel uses price records in the default currency and performs a currency conversion for [display-only currencies](/api-docs/multi-currency/guide/introduction#display-vs-transactional).

 The following example shows how to retrieve all price lists for a store.